Skip to content

 Related: Types of Heat Pumps and How They Work

 However, such a test on your own system can only provide initial guidance.
-Heat pump manufacturers are increasingly offering systems that can work more efficiently in older buildings requiring higher flow temperatures.
-Therefore, even with a poor test result, it may be worthwhile to consult an energy advisor or heating contractor familiar with the latest developments.
+Heat pump manufacturers are increasingly offering systems that can work efficiently in older buildings requiring higher flow temperatures.
+Therefore, even with a poor test result, it may be wise to consult an energy advisor or heating contractor familiar with the latest developments.

 Is a Heat Pump Problematic in Older Buildings?